Macarena: Composition

-"Macarena"s composition features a variant on the clave rhythm.
+The composition of "Macarena" features a variant on the clave rhythm.
 The song is written in the key of A♭ major, moves at a tempo of 103 beats per minute, and follows the repeated chord progression A♭–G♭ throughout.

 Origin and history

 As a result of their lounge act, Los del Río were invited to tour South America in 1992 and, while visiting Venezuela, they were invited to a private party held by the Venezuelan impresario Gustavo Cisneros.
 During the celebration, a local flamenco teacher, Diana Patricia Cubillán Herrera, performed a dance for the guests, and Los del Río were pleasantly surprised by Cubillán's dance skills.
 Spontaneously, Antonio Romero Monge, one half of the Los del Río duo, recited the song's chorus-to-be on the spot, as an accolade to Cubillán: "¡Diana, dale a tu cuerpo alegría y cosas buenas!'" ("Give your body some joy, Diana").
-When Monge wrote the song, he changed the name to Macarena, in honor of Antonio's daughter Esperanza Macarena.
+When Monge wrote the song, he changed the name to Macarena, in honor of his daughter Esperanza Macarena.